vivianandi/programming-lang-suggester/README.md

 ## Setup/Installation Requirements

+* Clone this [repository] (https://github.com/vivianandi/programming-lang-suggester.git) to your desktop
+* Navigate to the top level of your directory
+* Open index.html in your preferred web browser
-* Accessible using any web browser
+* Additionally, the [gh-page] is accessible using any web browser

 ## Known Bugs